What is the best CRM? HubSpot vs Salesforce

 Because of this, many companies give up on the system entirely.
 This can be a huge issue for these businesses, as they have often sunk a huge amount of money into a system that no one in their team knows how to use.
 It doesn’t help that Salesforce’s customer service reviews are relatively poor, with multiple companies complaining about a lack of customer support and assistance.

 HubSpot is one of the most user-friendly marketing automation platforms on the market.
 It gains this reputation because it is easy to implement and get to grips with, as well as offering a huge variety of resources to help you use the software to its full potential.
 These include FAQs, tutorials and templates for emails and websites.
-We've put together our own guide for using and understanding the software here.

 It even has its own Academy where users are able to access lessons and tutorials on how to use the software, as well as marketing and sales tips to help with your inbound strategy.
 Unlike Salesforce, HubSpot is designed with user in mind, which is why it has such high adoption rates.
 HubSpot’s excellent customer service means that even if you do encounter problems, there is always someone to help, meaning you never get left in the dark.